Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 But suddenly everything went tragically wrong.
 Janet collapsed in the driveway of her home in Dana Point, California.
 Eric and his father, Richard Overton, called 911.
 The two followed the ambulance to the hospital, where Janet was pronounced dead.

 “When the coroner’s office conducted the autopsy on Janet Overton the result was inconclusive.
-They did not have a cause of death,” former TV reporter Tricia Takasugi told “The Real Murders of Orange County,” airing Sundays at 7/6c on Oxygen.
+They did not have a cause of death,” former TV reporter Tricia Takasugi told “The Real Murders of Orange County,” streaming on Oxygen.

 The mystery surrounding the sudden death compelled investigators to look closer into Janet’s demise.
 They scrutinized medical records and health history and spoke with friends and family, said Gene Endsley, a retired investigator with the Orange County Sheriff’s Department.

 While answers didn’t immediately emerge, one of Janet’s friends told detectives that she felt “pretty crummy” and had complained of inexplicable sores.

 As investigators dove into Janet’s unexplained illness they also looked into her role as a school board member to see if she had made any enemies.
 They found that Janet’s progressive ideas sometimes led to clashes with conservative members of the community.

 Detectives also learned about rumors of a smear campaign about Janet’s involvement in an extramarital affair.
 “There was a note put on all of the cars in the parking lot at the district office saying that,” said Debra Jackson, District Attorney, Orange County.

 Investigators observed that Janet’s deteriorating health coincided with the rumor about the affair with a school official.
 The other man was revealed as Bill Dawson, a married assistant superintendent.
 And in a shocking twist, Janet had soon learned that her husband was behind the flyers distributed to tarnish her reputation, a friend told producers.